luanfs/luanfs.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I'm Luan Santos, an applied mathematician working on the development and implementation of numerical methods for weather and climate models.
+I'm Luan Santos, an applied mathematician working on the development of numerical methods for weather and climate models

+---

-My research is centered on numerical methods for dynamical core development, particularly finite-volume/difference schemes, grid generation algorithms, and grid imprinting mitigation.
+My research focuses on numerical methods for atmospheric dynamical cores, particularly finite-volume/difference schemes, grid generation algorithms, and grid imprinting mitigation.

 ---